 Honors Project Students

-I’m a undergraduate junior majoring in Psychology and minoring in Creative Writing at the University of Pittsburgh.
+I’m a undergraduate senior majoring in Psychology and minoring in Creative Writing at the University of Pittsburgh.
 My primary research interests relate to cognitive development.
 I hope to study Occupational Therapy and work with developmentally-delayed children.

 In my free time I enjoy painting, hiking and camping.

-I’m a junior here at the University of Pittsburgh double majoring in Psychology and Economics.
+I’m a senior here at the University of Pittsburgh double majoring in Psychology and Economics.
 After I graduate from Pitt, I hope to attend graduate school and further my knowledge in these fields.
 My primary interests in research are language development and processing.

 Outside of school, I enjoy traveling, writing, and spending time with my friends.